seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/1-setting-up-the-listview.md

+# Setting up the List View

-The following of this guide will guide you through building above simple Color Application.
+The following of this tutorial will guide you through building simple Color Application.

-First of all: Create your app using InAir Blank App Template.
+__First of all__: Create your app using InAir Blank App Template.

 ### Creating the Main Layout XML File: